woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/checkout-flow-and-events.md

 -   `message`: This string will be added as an error notice.
 -   `messageContext`: If present, the notice will be configured to show in the designated notice area (otherwise it will just be a general notice for the checkout block).
--   `retry`: If this is `true`, then the checkout status will be set to `IDLE`.
+-   `retry`: If this is `true` or not defined, then the checkout status will be set to `IDLE`.
 This basically means that the error is recoverable (for example try a different payment method) and so checkout will be reset to `IDLE` for another attempt by the shopper.
 If this is `false`, then the checkout status is set to `COMPLETE` and the checkout will redirect to whatever is currently set as the `redirectUrl`.
 -   `redirectUrl`: If this is present, then the checkout will redirect to this url when the status is `COMPLETE`.

 If all observers return `true`, then the checkout status will just be set to `COMPLETE`.